 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), ("ASU 2014-09").
 ASU 2014-09 outlines a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 This new revenue recognition model provides a five-step analysis in determining when and how revenue is recognized.
 The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
-In July 2015, the FASB finalized the one year delay in the effective date of ASU 2014-09.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of Effective Date.
+The amendments in ASU 2015-14 defer the effective date of ASU 2014-09 for all entities by one year.
 The standard will be effective for public entities for annual reporting periods beginning after December 15, 2017 and interim periods within those periods.
 Early adoption is permitted, but it cannot be any earlier than 2017 for calendar year-end entities.
 Companies may use either a full retrospective or a modified retrospective approach to adopt ASU 2014-09.
 The Company is currently assessing the impact that adopting this new accounting guidance will have on its financial statements and footnote disclosures.

 In April 2015, the FASB issued ASU No. 2015-03, "Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 ASU 2015-03 requires debt issuance costs to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability, consistent with the presentation of a debt discount.
 Prior to the issuance of the standard, debt issuance costs were required to be presented in the balance sheet as an asset.
 The Company is currently assessing the impact that adopting this new accounting guidance will have on its consolidated financial statements and footnote disclosures.
 ASU 2015-03 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
+The Company is currently assessing the impact that adopting this new accounting guidance will have on its financial statements and footnote disclosures and does not expect it to be material.